afatt/octopuspy/README.md

 Required Files: bandstructure, info, results.out, and dos-xxx.dat files (if these don't exists the number of occupied bands can be specified)

 **bandstructure**
 file includes: number of kpoints, number of bands, energies, and occupancies (calculated).
-The Bandstructure class uses the dos-xxx.dat files to determine the number of occupied bands, if none are found user will be prompted to use the `valence_band_index` on the command line to set number of occupied bands:
+The Bandstructure class uses the dos-xxx.dat files to determine the number of occupied bands, if none are found user will be prompted to use the `--occ_band_num` on the command line to set number of occupied bands:

-    band_data = bandstructure.Bandstructure(name, bandstructure_filepath, energy_scale=1.0, valence_band_index=10)
+    band_data = bandstructure.Bandstructure(name, bandstructure_filepath, occ_band_num=10)

 **info** file includes: direct lattice vector, reciprocal lattice vector, and number of ions: